-A taxpayer does not lose his right to request abatement because of failure to file a list of his taxable property with the assessor(s) unless he was specifically requested by mail by the assessor(s) to furnish a list, and failed to do so.
+A taxpayer does not lose their right to request abatement because of failure to file a list of their taxable property with the assessor(s) unless they specifically requested by mail by the assessor(s) to furnish a list, and failed to do so.

 Presumption of Correctness

-A property owner's personal opinion that his or her property assessment is too high is insufficient basis for granting an abatement.
+A property owner's personal opinion that their property assessment is too high is insufficient basis for granting an abatement.
 There is a presumption of correctness on the part of the assessor.
 In order to prevail, the property owner must submit some clear and convincing evidence that the property was overvalued by more than 10%.

 The first process in appealing your assessment will be to set up an appointment with the office to review your valuation.